 Why Betty Broderick's Story?

 Although the title Dirty John refers to "Dirty John" Meehan, whose deception of Orange County, California interior designer Debra Newell was the focus of season 1, the series was ordered for a second season before it even premiered.
-Creator Cunningham said at the time that she planned to feature a female "Dirty John" at the center, and told Refinery29 in 2020 that she chose Broderick because it's a case that has stuck with her since she was a teen.
+Creator Cunningham said at the time that she planned to feature a female "Dirty John" at the centre, and told Refinery29 in 2020 that she chose Broderick because it's a case that has stuck with her since she was a teen.

 "I have a had a lot of friends whose parents have gotten divorced.
 We're from sort of the same socioeconomic opportunities, and to imagine one of my mom's friends just losing her mind and killing her ex-husband and his new wife was just sort of tabloidy fun.
 But I didn't have any life experience to try to put myself in that place.
 My parents were not divorced.
 It was really just a thing that could have been in the New York Post — that kind of coverage," she says.